sadasystems/private-message/README.md

-# Secret Message
+# Private Message

-Secret Message is a tiny tool which enables you to easily send and recieve encrypted messages to Github users via pull requests or commits to repositories.
+Private Message is a tiny tool which enables you to easily send and recieve encrypted messages to Github users via pull requests or commits to repositories.

 This comes in handy when you want to message a developer but don't have their contact info.
 It works by encrypting a plain text mssage with the user's latest public RSA key associated with their account.
 Inspired by [Jass](https://github.com/jschauma/jass).